VolodymyrVoronov/Todo-List/README.md

 # Todo-List
-A todo list with a basic functionality like: add a task, delete a task and search particular task.
+A todo list with a basic functionality like: add a task, delete a task, search particular task and set a priority of a task.